rehanvdm/warpurl-api-docs/docs/src/api/campaign.md

 - `PageKey` Used to continue the pagination.
 If the first page call returned a `PageKey` in the response it indicates that there are more items.
 Specifying it in the next request continues getting the data from that previous point.
   Leave empty string, null or omit the PageKey on the request to not use it.
-- `period` Can be one of three values:
+- `Period` Can be one of three values:
   - `alltime` Orders by most popular over all links
   - `monthly` Orders by most popular for the month (UTC)
   - `daily` Orders by most popular for the current day (UTC)